MattThommes/amplify-react-app/readme/api/README.md

 ### Securing your API endpoint

-Initially your API endpoint can be requested without authorization.
-You might want to restrict access to only authenticated users.
+Initially your API endpoint can be requested without authorization which is fine for simple backend requests from your website.
+If you need a more standalone API, you might want to restrict access to only authenticated users.
 To do this you can run `amplify update api` and follow the prompts:

 1. Select the API you want to update: `amplifyreactappaug20api1`
 2. Select the path: `/backend`